Katie Sugden: Storylines

 When Adam discovers that James is his father, he goes on a downward spiral.
 After getting drunk, he causes an accident on the farm in which Andy is injured.
 Katie looks after Andy whilst he recovers and Sarah.
 Andy is unable to forgive Adam for causing his injury and when Adam accuses Andy of using his injury to gain sympathy and reminds of his previous nervous breakdown and his domestic violence towards Jo, Katie is angered by Adam's insensitivity and demands that he apologize.
 Adam refuses and accuses Katie of still having feelings for Andy.
 Katie then finishes with him, calling him childish and pathetic.

 Andy and Katie grow close once more as she helps him recover from his injuries.
 They end up kissing, witnessed by Andy's current girlfriend Bernice Blackstock (Samantha Giles).
 Bernice attacks Katie in the street and Andy finishes with her.
 Andy tracks Katie down and asks if they can get back together.
 Katie agrees but decides on keeping it a secret initially.
 On Katie's 28th birthday Andy proposes to her and she accepts.

-In October, Robert (now Ryan Hawley), returns to the village and moves into Home Farm with his new fiancée Chrissie White (Louise Marwood).
+The following month, Robert (now Ryan Hawley), returns to the village and moves into Home Farm with his new fiancée Chrissie White (Louise Marwood).
 Andy and Katie are not happy to see him and an argument breaks out in which Andy punches Robert when he insults Katie.
 Katie is confused by her old feelings for Robert but when he flirts with her in the stables, she tells him she hates him and he disgusts her.
 Chrissie's father Lawrence (John Bowe), who dislikes Robert and wants to get him out of Chrissie's life offers Katie to rent the tenancy of Wylie's Farm for a lower price for her and Andy if she helps him expose Robert as a cheat by seducing him in a honey-trap.
 Katie considers the offer but when Andy finds out he is furious and confronts Lawrence, telling him to stay away from him and Katie.
 Lawrence apologizes and offers to give them the farm for free.
 Andy and Katie agree to the offer.
 Diane later offers to give Katie and Andy her and Andy's adoptive father, Jack's (Clive Hornby) wedding rings for the ceremony.
 Robert is furious about this and steals the rings and pays for them to be engraved.

-On Christmas Day 2014, Andy and Katie marry, for the second time.
+On Christmas Day, Andy and Katie marry, for the second time.
 During the wedding ceremony, Katie discovers that Robert had engraved insults on the rings, referring to Andy as "village idiot" and Katie as "village bike".
 Enraged Katie orders Robert, who had been attending the wedding after calling a truce with Andy, to leave the church with Chrissie.
 When he tries to apologise for sabotaging the rings, Katie swears revenge on him.
 She later tells Andy that she wants rid of Robert from their lives but he tells her not to let him get to her and that they should focus on their future together and moving into Wylie's Farm.